Gypsy Rose Lee: Later years

 Like well-known artists such as Pablo Picasso and Ernest Hemingway, Gypsy Rose Lee was a supporter of the Popular Front movement in the Spanish Civil War and raised money for charity to alleviate the suffering of Spanish children during the conflict.
-"She became politically active, and supported Spanish Loyalists during Spain's Civil War.
+"She became politically active, and she supported Spanish Loyalists during Spain's Civil War.
 She also became a fixture at Communist United Front meetings, and was investigated by the House Committee on un-American activities."
-Lee was a Democrat who supported the campaign of Adlai Stevenson in the 1952 presidential election.

 The walls of her Los Angeles home were adorned with pictures by Joan Miró, Pablo Picasso, Marc Chagall, Max Ernst, and Dorothea Tanning, all reportedly given to her by the artists themselves.

 In 1969, she performed for American troops in Vietnam, who, she said, "considered her their sexy grandmother".